nazimben25/project1_group2/README nazim.md

     1.1) Countries referential

-    Official referential of Countries used by the World Bank will be used below to extract data (GDP + population) can be used for different other requests
+    Official referential of Countries used by the World Bank will be used below to extract data (GDP + population, region, coordinates) can be used for different other requests

         1.1.1) Input